Niall Garbh O'Donnell: Trial and death

-The Attorney-General for Ireland, John Davies, found little difficulty in accumulating proof of Niall's correspondence with O'Doherty, but the question arose whether his guilt had not been condoned by his protection.
-On 1 July 1608 he was examined before the council and committed to the castle.
+Attorney-General for Ireland John Davies, accumulated proof of Niall's correspondence with O'Doherty, but it was unclear whether Niall's guilt was condoned by his protection.
+On 1 July 1608 Niall was examined before the council and committed to the castle.
+Prior to his trial, he made numerous unsuccessful attempts to escape his confinement.

 Niall died during imprisonment in the Tower of London.

-Niall was not brought to trial until almost a year later in June 1609; in the meantime he made numerous unsuccessful attempts to escape his confinement.
-On Friday, midsummer-eve, he was put on his trial in the king's bench.
-On 3 August, O'Doherty's co-conspirator Phelim Reagh MacDavitt testified that Niall and O'Doherty had met two or three nights prior to the burning of Derry, and that Niall persuaded O'Doherty to "burn the town and massacre the people".
+Niall was finally brought to trial in Dublin in June 1609.
+On 3 August, O'Doherty's co-conspirator Phelim Reagh MacDavitt testified that Niall and O'Doherty met two or three nights prior to the burning of Derry, and that Niall persuaded O'Doherty to "burn the town and massacre the people".
 The day after the attack, Niall sent representatives to take a share of the spoils from Derry.
 Additionally, Niall agreed to pass on intel on the location of government forces.
 He promised to join O'Doherty in open rebellion once his men received arms, and also proposed kidnapping the governor of Ballyshannon.

 MacDavitt's accusations were extremely damning.
-Despite considerable pressure from the government to convict, the Tyrconnell jury feared retribution from Niall's supporters and threats of excommunication from the Catholic clergy.
+The local jury, all Irish men from Donegal, were under considerable pressure from the government to convict, and were confined for several days without food.
+However, they feared retribution from Niall's supporters and threats of excommunication from the Catholic clergy.
 After three days, Davies realised that the jury would acquit Niall.
 "Pretending that he had more evidence to give for the king, but that he found the jury so weak with long fasting that they were not able to attend the service," Davies discharged them before they gave their verdict.
-Davies suggested trial by a Middlesex jury, as in the case of Brian O'Rourke.
-Chichester liberated the brothers from prison on giving security.

 In October 1609, both Niall and Naghtan were committed to the Tower of London.
 In 1613, Niall's request that his rents be devoted to supporting his surviving sister and to the schooling of his children was supported by Chichester.
 Niall remained in the Tower for the rest of his life, dying there in 1626, aged 57.